Duty of care

 2. Safety defect in equipment used in the service or in the implementation of the service

-If the accident or close call is due to a fault or defect in the service, report it to Tukes.
+If the accident or near-miss is due to a fault or defect in the service, report it to Tukes.
 The faults or defects may be related to the devices or equipment, monitoring or instructions.
 If similar incidents occur repeteadly, they need to be reported to Tukes, even if they were not serious individual incidents.

-3. Accidents or close calls that deviate from the norm
+3. Accidents or near-misses that deviate from the norm

 When you notify Tukes, describe what has happened and what measures you have taken because of the issue.
 If the accident was caused by a fault or defect in the equipment used in the service, such as a toy or a piece of gym equipment, also notify the equipment supplier about the incident.

 Use Tukes’s form to report accidents and close calls, or send a free-form report by email to kirjaamo (at) tukes.fi.

 Tukes processes and records all reports and responds to all notifiers.
 Tukes assesses the monitoring measures on a case-by-case basis.

 Consumer Safety Act